tebohkn/tebohkn/README.md

 - 👋 Hi, I’m @tebohkn
-- 👀 I’m interested in data science projects.
+- 👀 I’m interested in machine learning projects.
 - 🌱 I’m currently learning big data
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me at tebohken@yahoo.com